AlbertQM/lold.js/README.md

 ```
 // "isOfflineVideoVersion" will predict from a video element
-// which loaded an offiline video as opposed to live webcam feed.
+// which loaded an offline video as opposed to live webcam feed.

 // Live webcam feed
 let audioStream: MediaStream | null = null;